Atiksh04/flamingo-richpanel/README.md

 ### Limitations
 - The NewsAPI, as provided in the link, does not support hosted apps on the free plan.
 To check the functionality, please run this on a local machine.
 - Due to time constraint I have not added test cases as of now.
+- I'm using the performance.memory API to compute memory usage.
+This API is not supported on all browsers, so please check using Chrome on a desktop.

 ### Screenshots
 ![Desktop_home](assets/desktop_home.png)